Waste education

 How:

-• Take contents from the bin you are auditing and tip on ground.
+• Tip contents of the bin you are auditing on the ground.

-• Sort the waste items in to different categories.
-For example: rigid plastics, soft plastics, paper, cardboard, non recyclable
+• Sort the waste items into categories.
+For example: rigid plastics, soft plastics, paper, cardboard, non-recyclables.

-• Count the items in each category and record on your paper or your activity sheet.
+• Count the items in each category and record on a piece of paper or activity sheet.

-• If you have scales, you could weigh each category.
+• If you have scales, weigh each category.

-• Take note when auditing the general waste bin, are there any recyclable items that could be in the recycling or glass bin?
+• Are there any recyclable items that could go in the recycling or glass bin?

-Are there items that could be taken to a transfer station and recycled?
+• Are there items that could be taken to a resource recovery facility and recycled?

-Are there any food scraps or organics materials that could go in a compost bin, worm farm or FOGO bin?
+• Are there any food scraps or organic materials that could go in a compost bin, worm farm or FOGO bin?

 • Determine the most commonly thrown away items.

-Reduce water bottles with a refillable drink bottles.
+• Reduce water bottles with a refillable drink bottle.

-Buy some products in bulk which will bring less packaging.
+• Buying products in bulk often means less packaging.

 • Share this information with your family or class.

-• Discuss how you could make change and reduce waste together.
+• Discuss how you could make changes and reduce waste together.

-• With this new knowledge, try conducting another waste audit in 4 weeks time and see if you've reduced the number of items or if that category weighs less.
+• With this new knowledge, try conducting another waste audit in 4 weeks time and see if you've reduced the number of items in your rubbish/general waste bin.

-Tip: Remember to sort your waste correctly into the right bins at the end and clean up after the audit.
+When you're finished, remember to sort your waste into the right bins and clean up.

 Reuse - Regrow food from scraps

 Did you know you can regrow fruit and vegetables from scraps?
-This is fun activity where you can see results within just days.
-You can reduce waste, save money on groceries and learn about how plants grow.
+This is a fun activity where you can reduce waste, save money on groceries and learn about how plants grow.

 What you need: